 What are you qualified for?

 Your first step is to identify your ideal legal area.
-Do you want to work in litigation or perhaps corporate law?
+Do you want to work in litigation or perhaps corporate Law?
 Or maybe you’d rather focus on family law?
-Whatever you choose, you’ll need to decide whether you’d like to work from home or if you prefer an office-based position.
+You’ll need to decide whether you’d like to work from home or prefer an office-based position.
 You may also want to consider your level of experience.
 Do you want to focus on starting your own business or perhaps join a firm?
 There are several different levels of lawyers.
 The most common are “advocate”, “solicitor”, and “specialist”.

 Advocate